TanishaAgarwal941/Bank_loan/README.md

 ## Conclusion
 This project provides a **comprehensive analysis of bank loans**, helping banks make better financial decisions, reduce risk, and improve lending practices.

-By implementing the same analysis across **SQL, Excel, and Tableau**, we are able to:
+By implementing the same analysis across **SQL, Excel, and Tableau**, we were able to:
 ✔ **Extract and process data efficiently** (**SQL**)
 ✔ **Perform detailed calculations and analysis** (**Excel**)
 ✔ **Create dynamic and interactive visualizations** (**Tableau**)